Our Basic Money Rates

 Breakfast Option:

-If you choose, we are happy to provide you with a homegrown and homemade organic breakfast at the time of your choosing.
-You can stay in your jammies and just fetch the breakfast basket when you're ready - the food is almost-ready to eat, so you get to finish it off in the sweet kitchen there in the cabin and enjoy breakfast on your own.
+If you would like, on just one of the mornings we are happy to provide you with a homegrown and homemade organic breakfast.
+You can stay in your jammies and eat when you're ready - the food is almost-ready to eat, so you get to finish it off in the sweet kitchen there in the cabin and enjoy breakfast on your own.

 Tasting the food of this land is a delicious part of being here.
-It might be fresh homemade bread and jam, apple or wild grape juice, applesauce, fresh eggs, garden vegetables in season, jonnycakes and maple syrup...whatever it is, it'll be made of fresh ingredients from our garden, orchard, sugarbush, root cellar, and neighborhood. (except for the organic fair trade shade grown coffee!)
+It might be Norwegian buttermilk pancakes with maple syrup that we make here, apple or wild grape juice, applesauce, fresh eggs, garden vegetables or wild edibles in season....whatever it is, it'll be made of fresh ingredients from our garden, orchard, sugarbush, root cellar, and neighborhood. (except for the organic fair trade shade grown coffee!)

-You can bring your own sheets and towels, and we'll take $5 off for two people or $10 off for 3 or more people.
+You can bring your own sheets and towels and we take $5 off for two people or $10 off for 3 or more people.
 (There's an ecological advantage to bringing your own, as we imagine you'll reuse them many times before washing again, whereas we of course wash in between each guest).
 If you're planning to do this, please let us know ahead of time.

 Check In and Check Out Time